derx05/gaming-007FirstLight-toolbox/docs/NEXUS_PAGE.md

 - [DepotDownloader](https://github.com/SteamRE/DepotDownloader) (SteamRE) – fetching the launch depot
 - The *Skip Intro* mod (Nexus) served as the reference for a working patch header and manifest

+The research and the tooling behind this mod were made with the help of Claude (Anthropic's Claude Code);
+the result was verified in game by a human.

 007 First Light © IO Interactive.
 This mod ships no audio and no original game data other than the restored property values described above; the release zip additionally contains the rebuilt 19 KB soundbank (no media) and the manifest with a changed patch level.